Maths – Curriculum Areas

 Lessons are sequenced to facilitate progress with opportunities built in for revisiting and consolidation (starters/plenaries/quizzes/homework and holistic assessment).
 Key number topics that form the foundation for all other learning are taught early and knowledge frequently checked.
 Topics are revisited at timely intervals to enable progression to be made.
 Registration interventions and IDL are used to assist students identified with gaps in their knowledge or in danger of falling too far behind.

 Over time the curriculum frequently links back to previous learning then takes further steps to allow deeper connections to be made.

 In year 11 students have an ‘intensive maths’ week where they are split according to ability and given the time to focus solely on maths.
-Higher ability students in year 10 are taken off timetable for 2 days in order to engage in deeper tasks and problem solving.
-These are not problems from past exam papers but ones that generate discussion and debate and require time to solve.
+Higher ability students in year 10 are given the opportunity to engage in the ‘Maths Feast’ team competition run by the Advanced Maths Support Program.

 Topics that interest and engage students but that aren’t explicitly stated in the curriculum are used in the teaching and delivery.
 Examples of these are ratios taught through bike gears, graphs taught through real life athletics data, sequences taught through exploring Fibonacci.

 KS3 – The strands at KS3 cover numbers and the number system, operations and calculations, fractions, decimals and percentages, ratio and proportion, algebra, properties of shapes, measure, position and movement, processing and representing data and probability

 KS4 – the above strands are built upon to include further equations, inequalities, functions and formulae, angles and polygons, circle theorems and equation of a circle, trigonometric functions, transformations and vectors, further graphs, handling data and further probability.

 Students are assessed using regular topic review tests.
 These short assessments check a student’s understanding of the topic they have just focussed on over the past few weeks.